-Age: Kidney cancer is usually diagnosed in people who are between 50 and 70 years old.
+Age: Kidney cancer is usually diagnosed in people between 50 and 70 years old.

-Gender: Men develop kidney cancer at 2 - 3 times more than women.
+Gender: Men develop kidney cancer 2 - 3 times more than women.

-Smoking: Smoking cigarettes doubles one’s risk for developing kidney cancer.
+Smoking: Smoking cigarettes doubles one’s risk of developing kidney cancer.

-Medications: Overuse of certain painkillers containing Phenacetin, which was banned in the Unites States in 1983, has been linked to transitional cell carcinoma.
-Diuretics, analgesic pain medication such as aspirin or acetaminophen and ibuprofen also have been linked to kidney cancer.
+Medications: Overuse of certain painkillers containing Phenacetin, which was banned in the United States in 1983, has been linked to transitional cell carcinoma.
+Diuretics, analgesic pain medication such as aspirin or acetaminophen, and ibuprofen also have been linked to kidney cancer.

 Family history: Certain hereditary conditions or syndromes have an increased risk.

-Weight: Very obese people are at a higher risk of developing renal cell carcinoma, possibly due to a change in certain hormones that is associated with the disease.
+Weight: Very obese people are at a higher risk of developing renal cell carcinoma, possibly due to a change in certain hormones associated with the disease.

 Mass or lump on the back or side